giv-lab/givr/docs/source/index.rst

 whichever windowing and user input library you prefer.
 It also requires that you provide the main loop of the program.

 This documentation is split into two parts.
-The first part is a very basic user manual which guides you through downloading, building and running your first givr based program.
+The first part is a user manual which guides you through downloading, building and running your first givr based program.
 The second is a reference manual that covers all of the API and their parameters.

 .. toctree::